nilovelez/apsc-crop/README.md

 1. Enter the focal length of your lens in millimeters
 2. Enter the aperture value (f-number)
 3. Select the crop factor of your camera
-4. Click "Calculate" to see the equivalent values for a full-frame camera
+4. The calculator will automatically show the equivalent values for a full-frame camera

-## Frequently Asked Questions

-### What is a crop factor?

-A crop factor is the ratio of a camera's sensor size compared to a full-frame (35mm) sensor.
-It affects both the field of view and depth of field of a lens.

-### How are the equivalent values calculated?

-- Equivalent Focal Length = Actual Focal Length × Crop Factor
-- Equivalent Aperture = Actual Aperture × Crop Factor

-### Can I add more crop factors?

-Currently, the crop factors are hardcoded in the plugin.
-Future versions may include a way to add custom crop factors.

-## Screenshots

-[Add screenshots here]

 ## Changelog

+### 1.1
+- Implemented real-time calculation (removed calculate button)
+- Improved form field styling and consistency
+- Optimized performance by loading assets only when needed
+- Removed jQuery dependency

-### 1.0.0
+### 1.0
-* Initial release
+- Initial release

+## Credits

+Developed by [Nilo Vélez](https://www.nilovelez.com/)

 ## License

 This plugin is licensed under the GPL v2 or later.

-## Credits

-Developed by [Nilo Vélez](https://www.nilovelez.com/)

 ## Support

-For support, please [open an issue](https://github.com/nilovelez/apsc-crop/issues) on GitHub.
+For support, please visit the [GitHub Issues](https://github.com/nilovelez/apsc-crop/issues) page.